jeremy21212121/jeremypoole_ca/content/posts/The-dangers-of-cheap-website-hosting-providers.md

 If your website needs to load quickly and be reliable, I would avoid discount shared hosting providers like the plague.

-## The good news

-I can take care of all these details for you, and many more.

-If you'd like to find out how I can help your business, please <a id="email" href="#" title="Contact Jeremy">contact me</a>.